dvarkin-ru/eprom_programmer/README.md

 # Usage

-1. Connect device to PC over any UART converter @ 9600 baud.
+1. Connect device to PC over any UART converter @ 57600 baud.

-2. In your serial communication program (minicom as example) press inserted chip code (w/o Enter):
+2. In your serial communication program (minicom) press inserted chip code (w/o Enter):

+ "a" - 27C16,

- "a" - 27C64,
+ "b" - 27C64,

- "b" - 27C128,
+ "c" - 27C128,

- "c" - 27C256.
+ "d" - 27C256.

+ If you want to program 2716, 2764, 27128 or 27256 press "N" and switch to 300 baud (Ctrl-A P menu in minicom).
 3. Modes:

   * For erase verify press "f": if all bytes are 0xFF - chip is clear.
   * For dump the chip press "r" and copy HEX to .hex file (or Ctrl-A L in minicom after step 2).
-  * For write press "w", check Vpp (correct it before with R8 w/o chip) and paste HEX file content .
+  * For write press "w", check Vpp (correct it before w/o chip) and paste HEX file content .
   * For verify press "v" and paste HEX file content (or Ctrl-A S "ascii" in minicom).

  ## Possible error messages: